AdaCore/spark2014/docs/lrm/source/subprograms.rst

     initialization; the result of a dispatching function shall not have relaxed initialization.

+11. [Ghost attribute ``Initialized`` shall only be referenced where a ghost entity would be allowed;
+    see :ref:`Ghost Entities` for the statement of this rule.]

 .. container:: heading

    Verification Rules

-11. At the point of a read of a scalar object X that has relaxed initialization, a verification condition is introduced to ensure that X is initialized.
+12. At the point of a read of a scalar object X that has relaxed initialization, a verification condition is introduced to ensure that X is initialized.
     This includes the case where X is a subcomponent of a composite object that is passed as an argument in a call to a predefined relational